Skip to main content

 • Explain the importance of establishing healthy boundaries.

-This course is only audio (similar to a podcast.
+This course is audio only (similar to a podcast).

 Description: Hear from Amanda Purvis, a Training Specialist at the Karyn Purvis Center for Child Development, about practical tips for disciplining while maintaining attachment.
 Amanda is a social worker, and a parent to five children, some of whom have experienced early life trauma.
 This course is from Creating a Family.